Library of Congress - Enhanced view.

 1862 Map of Caroline County, Virginia, w/ Old Stage Road

 Bowling Green is in the upper left corner.
 The road in bold red is the main Stage Road to Williamsburg.
 The first lighter red road turning east at the Childs residence toward Maracossic Creek shows a Eubank residence along the way.
-From a study of Eubank and other early surname references from sources such as the order books, wills, pension applications, census, and histories, this Eubank residence is likely the area of John and Margaret Newman Eubank's residence.
+From a study of Eubank and other early surname references from sources such as the order books, wills, pension applications, census, and histories, this Eubank residence is likely John and Margaret Newman Eubank's residence.
 It is the road mentioned in Col. John Baylor's will as being "the road opposite my home house."
 The 1860 U.S. Census, Caroline County, shows a James Eubank resided at Res.
 842 in Bowling Green district.
 The same census shows a Thomas Eubank residing at Residence 822 in neighboring Sparta district to the south in Caroline.

 I acknowledge the research work of several family genealogists whose work has been an important resource in this extensive narrative and research project to determine relationships of this Eubank family. - Iris Wagner